nickcox/cd-extras/readme.md

 CD_PATH
 --------

 Additional paths to be searched for candidate directories.
-Example:

 ```powershell
 ~> $cde.CD_PATH += '~/documents'